AWS-Hero-Image-2000x900

 From Vision to Action: A Systems-Based Guide to Creating Health-Promoting Organizations

 What does it take to move beyond isolated programs and build a practical, sustainable culture of well-being?
 This interactive session introduces a systems-based approach that helps practitioners align purpose, people, priorities, pathways, and practices (the why, who, what, how, and when) across campuses, health care systems, and communities.
 Using real-world examples and hands-on tools, this session will allow participants to reflect on where their current efforts are strong—and where gaps, overlaps, or opportunities exist.
-Attendees will leave with adaptable frameworks and actionable next steps to improve coordination, strengthen impact, and make their well-being work easier to implement and sustain.
+Attendees will leave with adaptable frameworks and actionable next steps to improve coordination, strengthen impact, and make their well-being efforts easier to implement and sustain.

 Attendees will be able to: